matteofiorini92/QuotesQuiz/README.md

 ### Existing Features

-- Feature 1 - xxx
+- Feature 1 - Choice of 4 topics
+- Feature 2 - 2 levels of difficulty
+- Feature 3 - Choice of number of quotes to guess

 ### Features Left to Implement
-- xxx
+- 2 Players mode (1v1)

 ## Technologies Used